TinyTapeout/tinytapeout_www/content/faq/_index.en.md

 8 ins and 8 outs.

+# Chip Specs for TT04

+## What is the top clock speed?

+We think it will be around 50MHz.

+## How many ins and outs do I get?

+* clock and **nreset** (low to reset)
+* 8 ins
+* 8 outs
+* 8 bidirectional ios

 ## What PDK is used for the manufacture?

 We are using the open source Skywater 130nm [PDK](https://www.zerotoasiccourse.com/terminology/pdk/)

 ## How big can my design be?

-We recently increased the size to 150 x 170 um for TT02.
+For TT04, the standard tile size is 160x100 um.
 This is enough for about 1000 digital logic gates, depending on their size.
+You can also buy extra tiles if you need more room.

 Here's a 3D view of the [GDS](https://zerotoasiccourse.com/terminology/gds) of my [7 segment seconds counter](https://wokwi.com/projects/340805072482992722), a small design that increments a counter every second and shows the result on the 7 segment display.